 Using a very large scoop, divide the dough into 10 equal portions on a cookie tray and cover with a cling wrap

-Chill in the fridge for at least an hour
+Chill in the freezer for at least an hour

-Spread out the scooped out cookie dough on two baking sheets , 5 on each sheet , spread out
+Spread out the scooped out cookie dough on two baking sheets , 5 on each sheet , leaving some space between them as the cookies will spread out when baking

 Bake cookies for 18 minutes, or until tops are browned